shmielminz/Recipe/README.md

 The website is still in developement.
 When we will publish it, we will add more info here.

 ### Windows Apps
 We have a Windows Forms app where you can search and update all our recipes.
+We're now in proccess of creating a more modern app done in MAUI.
 We will have more info on this in the coming months.

 ### Mobile Apps
 The mobile app is still in developement.
 When we will publish it, we will add more info here.